oddbird/css-sandbox/src/scope/index.md

   parent: home
 ---

-Authors often complain that CSS is "globrally scoped" -- so that every selector is compared against every DOM element.
+Authors often complain that CSS is "globally scoped" -- so that every selector is compared against every DOM element.
 While selectors allow you to filter the DOM tree to an extent, the idea of "scope" would take that a bit farther.